tim-toothed/Friend_LLM/README.md

 ## Project Overview
 Companion materials for the presentation "Make a Copy of your Friend: Very Meaningless LLM"

-## Code Files
+## Project Files
-- **Friend_GPT.js**: Javascript code for a Cloudflare Worker server that enables a Telegram bot to initiate LLM chats using the "/friend_gpt" command.
+- `Friend_GPT.js`: A Cloudflare Worker script for a Telegram bot that initializes an LLM chat with the `/friend_gpt` command.
-- **model_tuning.ipynb**: Jupyter Notebook with the code for training an LLM model on the Kaggle platform.
+- `model_tuning.ipynb`: Jupyter notebook for training a custom LLM model on Kaggle.

 ## AI Development Tools

 ### Language Models